 (a) the information listed in part B of Schedule 2;

-(b) the period within which Western Power is able to make a preliminary assessment of the access application;
+(b) the period within which the corporation is able to make a preliminary assessment of the access application;

-(c) whether Western Power is able to make an access offer to the applicant within 65 business days of receiving the access application, and, if not, an alternative period that is reasonable for making the access offer; and
+(c) whether the corporation is able to make an access offer to the applicant within 65 business days of receiving the access application, and, if not, an alternative period that is reasonable for making the access offer; and

-(d) an estimate of the expenses likely to be incurred by Western Power by reason of processing the access application, preparing a response, carrying out a preliminary assessment, making an access offer under regulation 11 and negotiating a distribution access agreement.
+(d) an estimate of the expenses likely to be incurred by the corporation by reason of processing the access application, preparing a response, carrying out a preliminary assessment, making an access offer under regulation 11 and negotiating a distribution access agreement.

-(9) The information provided under subregulations (8) (a) and (d) is indicative and is not binding on Western Power.
+(9) The information provided under subregulations (8) (a) and (d) is indicative and is not binding on the corporation.

+[Regulation 8 amended in Gazette 31 Mar 2006 p.
+1308, 1317-18.]

 9. Provision and use of information in respect of access application

-(1) Western Power may request further information from an applicant.
+(1) A corporation may request further information from an applicant.

 (2) A request for further information under subregulation (1) must be in writing.

-(3) Western Power may only request further information under subregulation (1) if the information requested is reasonably necessary in order to carry out one or more of the following activities —
+(3) A corporation may only request further information under subregulation (1) if the information requested is reasonably necessary in order to carry out one or more of the following activities —

 (a) process the access application;